ENTRY LEVEL DIESEL TECHNICIAN FAST TRACK

 What Education Do I Need?

-Workers who have completed postsecondary education should have the best job opportunities.
+Workers who have completed post-secondary education should have the best job opportunities.
 Workers without postsecondary education often require more supervision and on-the-job instruction than others.
 These untrained workers will face stronger competition for jobs because training is an expensive and time-consuming process for employers.

 The major benefits of attending the Entry Level Diesel Technician Fast Track Certificate program through Lenape Tech’s Adult and Continuing Education are:

-Hybrid program can be completed in just a few months
+Program can be completed in just a few months

 Small class sizes - only 10 students per session